rwieruch/blog_robinwieruch_content/learn-react-redux-mobx-state-management.md

 +++
-title = "Taming the State in React [Course Launch]" description = "A full blown React with Redux and MobX course to learn state management in React (250-page ebook, source code, screencasts) ..." date = "2017-09-26T13:50:46+02:00" tags = ["React", "Redux", "MobX", "JavaScript"] categories = ["React", "Redux", "MobX", "JavaScript"]
+title = "Taming the State in React [Course Launch]" description = "A full blown React with Redux and MobX course to learn state management in React.
+It comes with an extensive 250 pages ebook which teaches Redux from zero to one.
+Additionally it comes with a lot of Redux and MobX source code and several screencasts to supplement the course experience ..." date = "2017-09-26T13:50:46+02:00" tags = ["React", "Redux", "MobX", "JavaScript"] categories = ["React", "Redux", "MobX", "JavaScript"]